-This spreadsheet is provided as an example of how the allocation of funds to SAR Groups can be managed; the amounts shown are only for demonstration purposes

-The 5 choices at the total of the spreadsheet amends the amounts depending on what is to be included in the disbursement to SAR Groups

-The percentage in the last column would be used to determine actual amounts based on the amount of funding available
+- 1. This spreadsheet is provided as an example of how the allocation of funds to SAR Groups can be managed; the amounts shown are only for demonstration purposes. - 2.
+The percentage in the last column would be used to determine actual amounts based on the amount of funding available within the 'Total of allocations to SAR Groups from SAR Fund' line within the Required Funding table.